 The Company's office properties are leased to tenants under operating leases for which the terms and expirations vary.
-As of December 31, 2018, the leases had remaining terms, excluding options to extend, of up to 9.7 years with a weighted-average remaining term of 3.7 years.
-Some of the leases may have provisions to extend the term of the lease, options for early termination for all or a part of the leased premises after paying a specified penalty and other terms and conditions as negotiated.
+As of December 31, 2017, the leases had remaining terms, excluding options to extend, of up to 10.7 years with a weighted-average remaining term of 4.0 years.
+Some of the leases may have provisions to extend the term of the lease, options for early termination for all or a part of the leased premises after paying a specified penalty, rights of first refusal to purchase the property at competitive market rates and other terms and conditions as negotiated.
 The Company retains substantially all of the risks and benefits of ownership of the real estate assets leased to tenants.
 Generally, upon the execution of a lease, the Company requires a security deposit from the tenant in the form of a cash deposit and/or a letter of credit.
 The amount required as a security deposit varies depending upon the terms of the respective lease and the creditworthiness of the tenant, but generally is not a significant amount.
 Therefore, exposure to credit risk exists to the extent that a receivable from a tenant exceeds the amount of its security deposit.
-Security deposits received in cash related to office tenant leases are included in other liabilities in the accompanying consolidated balance sheets and totaled \$1.3 million and \$1.1 million as of December 31, 2018 and 2017, respectively.
+Security deposits received in cash related to office tenant leases are included in other liabilities in the accompanying consolidated balance sheets and totaled \$1.1 million and \$0.7 million as of December 31, 2017 and 2016, respectively.